MuhammadMajiid/UART/README.md

 #### Oversampling Unit

-It is a ***Baud Rate Generator***, but uses sampling rate of 16 times the baud rate, which means that each serial bit is sampled 16 times, this methodology shifts the time to read the data to the center of the bit.
+It is a ***Baud Rate Generator***, but uses a sampling rate of 16 times the baud rate, which means that each serial bit is sampled 16 times, this methodology shifts the time to read the data to the center of the bit.

 *   Design module *[BaudGen.v](https://github.com/MuhammadMajiid/UART/blob/main/Code/UART-Rx/BaudGen.v)*
 *   Test bench *[BaudTest.v](https://github.com/MuhammadMajiid/UART/blob/main/Code/UART-Rx/BaudTest.v)*